Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Schemes.md

 # Clarion 11 IDE Colour Schemes

-The Clarion 11 IDE permits different colour modes to be used.
+The Clarion 11 IDE permits different colour schemes to be used.

-These settings affect the #Develop parts of the IDE, and not the main AppGen & Dct part's of the IDE.
+These settings affect the look of the SharpDevelop parts of the IDE, and not the main AppGen & Dct part's of the IDE.

 [Toolbar Color Schemes](Clarion_11_IDE_Colour_Schemes.md#toolbar-color-schemes)